diefer91/slate/source/index.html.md

 email (r)| diego@test.com | Must be a valid email.
 Between 6 - 64 characters long.
 password (r)| Abcd1234 | Require one numeric and one uppercase character.
 Between 3 - 18 characters long. username (r)| diego10 | Must contain only letters, numbers, and _-.
 Between 3 - 18 characters long.
-photourl | ....... | the url of the photo
-thumbnailphotourl | ........ | the url of the thumbnail photo

 <aside class="success">
 If everything is ok, a new user must be created!